AnnieEvans83/Curriculum/README.md

 [Unit 4][#4]

-   * Programming: If-Else Statements, Booleans and Functions
+   * Programming: If-Else Statements, While loops and Booleans

+   * Topic: Image Processing (Pixels and RBG values)

+   * Lab: Car acts depending on traffic light colors

+### __Intermediate Level__

+At the end of this level the car should be able to recognize pedestrians and self-drive in a track.

+[Unit 5][#5]

+   * Programming: Functions and Dictionaries

    * Topic: Sonar sensors

    * Lab: Using sonar sensors to avoid obstacles (and crashes)

-### __Intermediate Level__

-At the end of this level the car should be able to recognize pedestrians and self-drive in a track

-[Unit 5][#5]
+[Unit 6][#6]

    * Special Topic: Public policy (How will autonomous driving change our daily lives?)

-   * Topic: Image Processing (Pixels and RBG values)

-   * Lab: Car behaves depending on traffic light  colors

-[Unit 6][#6]

    * Topic: Image Classification

    * Lab: Car recognizes pedestrians and stop signs

-   * Programming: Scripts and Dictionaries

 More units coming up soon.
 Stay tuned!! :)